beatlevic/beatletech/_posts/2015-05-17-goodbye-pvalues-hello-bayesian-statistics.markdown

 layout: post
 title: Goodbye P-values, Hello Bayesian Statistics!
 meta_description: Frequentism vs Bayesianism with Bayesian statistics winning
-meta_keywords: post, Frequentism, Bayesianism, inferences, data analysis, statistics, p-values, OThot
+meta_keywords: post, Frequentism, Bayesianism, inferences, data analysis, statistics, p-values, Othot
-tags: [OThot, statistics, bayesianism]
+tags: [othot, statistics, bayesianism]
-category: [statistics]
+category: [client]
 image: https://imgs.xkcd.com/comics/frequentists_vs_bayesians.png
 published: true
 ---

-***Note: This is a repost of my original blog post at [OThot](http://www.othot.com/goodbye-p-values-hello-bayesian-statistics/), where I also work as Senior Data Scientist.***
+***Note: This is a repost of my original blog post at [Othot](http://www.othot.com/goodbye-p-values-hello-bayesian-statistics/), where I also work as Senior Data Scientist.***

 In statistics there is the old and ongoing debate of Frequentism versus Bayesianism, which has been humorously depicted in the following popular XKCD cartoon \[[1](http://www.xkcd.com/1132/)\]: